-Grant Review & Analysis Office provides services with regards to proposal review and submission, research data analysis, and guidance on policies, projects and training.
+Grant Services & Analysis provides services with regards to proposal review and submission, research data analysis, and guidance on policies, projects and training.
 They review all proposals routed through eResearch Proposal Management (eRPM) and material transfer agreements involving Medical School faculty and/or space for compliance with school, university and sponsor guidelines.
 After receiving the official award, they provide faculty support for sponsored project post-award management.

 Additionally, to help you navigate the vast resources available to you for your research project, the Medical School Office of Research maintains a guide titled "Managing a Research Operation."
 These resources provide “helpful tips” from veteran principal investigators, lab managers, and research administrators regarding human resources, finance, lab management, and safety and compliance.

 The Post-Award Procedures Manual is a comprehensive manual that represents the consolidation of the Medical School post-award procedures and best practices.
 It is designed to serve the sponsored project post-award community, is based on the utilization of the Real-Time Financials modules, and is written with the assumption that the reader has a basic knowledge of post-award policies and University procedures.

 For more Post-Award resources, visit the Grant Services & Analysis Post-Award page.

 Research Procurement refers to the purchasing of goods and services that are required to carry-out research activities.
 The Medical School utilizes the Purchasing Request Form (PRF), found in the M-Pathways Financials & Physical Resources System to document the request, approval(s) and receipt of research goods and services.